Latest News: Nature April 2021.

 For participating students this summer, visit VBRC 2021.

-In response to COVID-19, we’re launching an 8-week course in basic bioinformatics coding for current NIH BUILD students nationwide.
+In response to COVID-19, our team is holding an 6-week course in basic bioinformatics coding open to current NIH BUILD students nationwide.
 The summer experience will use an online structured near peer mentoring framework.
-This means that each trainee will be part of a small mentoring group, and that they will work with a masters student to learn basic coding, and to examine health outcomes.
-The focus will be COVID-19 and its impact on communities, particularly communities facing health disparities.
-The Director of the BRC is Dr. Kala Mehta of the University of California at San Francisco’s (UCSF) Department of Epidemiology and Biostatistics.
-Dr. Mehta is the Student Training Core (STC) Lead for the SF BUILD Program.
+This means that each trainee will be part of a small mentoring group, and that they will work with a master's student to learn basic R coding, and to examine research questions.
+The theme will be COVID-19 resilience and resistance.

 When will this program take place?

-Current NIH BUILD Students across all 10 NIH BUILD States.
+Current NIH BUILD Students from any of the 10 NIH BUILD sites.

 If a student is already doing research in an active lab, should they join BRC?

 We encourage any NIH-BUILD scholars who are paired with a mentor and who are able to continue their ongoing research at their own site to continue and not participate with our program.

 Who would the ideal candidates be for this program?